Dog Bite | Animal Behavior Expert Witness

 • Severe dog bite attack on people occurred at a rate of approximately 2.8 per 1000.

 Dog bite expert witness, Richard Polsky, PhD provides legal support services to attorneys involved in dog bite litigation in South Carolina.
-Dr. Polsky welcomes inquiries from South Carolina dog bite attorneys.
+He has been previously retained by attorneys in South Carolina and currently Dr. Polsky will consider assignments from South Carolina dog bite attorneys.

 Dog Bite Resources